google/closure-templates/documentation/reference/textual-commands.md

 ">
 ```

-Now it the line joining algorithm will produce this:
+Now the line joining algorithm will produce this:

 ```soy
 <a href="{$url}" class="foo bar">